 Under sections 201, 505, and 701 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 321, 355, and 371), FDA has the authority to issue regulations governing the use of radioactive drugs for basic scientific research.
-Section 361.1 (21 CFR 361.1) sets forth specific regulations regarding the establishment and composition of Radioactive Drug Research Committees (RDRC) and their role in approving and monitoring basic research studies utilizing radiopharmaceuticals.
-No basic research study involving any administration of a radioactive drug to research subjects is permitted without the authorization of an FDA approved RDRC (§ 361.1(d)(7)).
+This information collection request supports those regulations.
+Specifically, section 361.1 (21 CFR 361.1) sets forth specific regulations about establishing and composing radioactive drug research committees (RDRCs) and their role in approving and monitoring basic research studies using radiopharmaceuticals.
+No basic research study involving any administration of a radioactive drug to research subjects is permitted without the authorization of an FDA-approved RDRC (§ 361.1(d)(7)).
 The type of research that may be undertaken with a radiopharmaceutical drug must be intended to obtain basic information and not to carry out a clinical trial for safety or efficacy.
-The types of basic research permitted are specified in the regulation, and include studies of metabolism, human physiology, pathophysiology, or biochemistry.
+The types of basic research permitted are specified in the regulations and include studies of metabolism, human physiology, pathophysiology, or biochemistry.

-Section 361.1(c)(2) requires that each RDRC shall select a chairman, who shall sign all applications, minutes, and reports of the committee.
-Each committee shall meet at least once each quarter in which research activity has been authorized or conducted.
-Minutes shall be kept and shall include the numerical results of votes on protocols involving use in human subjects.
-Under § 361.1(c)(3), each RDRC shall submit an annual report to FDA.
-The annual report shall include the names and qualifications of the members of, and of any consultants used by, the RDRC, using Form FDA 2914, and a summary of each study conducted during the preceding year, using Form FDA 2915.
+Section 361.1(c)(2) requires that each RDRC will select a chairman, who will sign all applications, minutes, and reports of the committee.
+Each committee will meet at least once each quarter in which research activity has been authorized or conducted.
+Minutes will be kept and will include the numerical results of votes on protocols involving use in human subjects.
+Under § 361.1(c)(3), each RDRC will submit an annual report to FDA.
+The annual report will include the names and qualifications of the members of and of any consultants used by the RDRC, using Form FDA 2914.
+The annual report will also include a summary of each study conducted during the preceding year, using Form FDA 2915.

-Under § 361.1(d)(5), each investigator shall obtain the proper consent required under the regulations.
-Each female research subject of childbearing potential must state in writing that she is not pregnant, or on the basis of a pregnancy test be confirmed as not pregnant.
+Under § 361.1(d)(5), each investigator will obtain the proper consent required under the regulations.
+Each female research subject of childbearing potential must state in writing that she is not pregnant or, based on a pregnancy test, be confirmed as not pregnant.

-Under § 361.1(d)(8), the investigator shall immediately report to the RDRC all adverse effects associated with use of the drug, and the committee shall then report to FDA all adverse reactions probably attributed to the use of the radioactive drug.
+Under § 361.1(d)(8), the investigator will immediately report to the RDRC all adverse effects associated with use of the drug, and the committee will then report to FDA all adverse reactions probably attributed to the use of the radioactive drug.

 Section 361.1(f) sets forth labeling requirements for radioactive drugs.
 These requirements are not in the reporting burden estimate because they are information supplied by the Federal Government to the recipient for the purposes of disclosure to the public (5 CFR 1320.3(c)(2)).

-Types of research studies not permitted under this regulation are also specified, and include those intended for immediate therapeutic, diagnostic, or similar purposes or to determine the safety or effectiveness of the drug in humans for such purposes (i.e., to carry out a clinical trial for safety or efficacy).
+Types of research studies not permitted under the regulations are also specified and include those intended for immediate therapeutic, diagnostic, or similar purposes or to determine the safety or effectiveness of the drug in humans for such purposes (i.e., to carry out a clinical trial for safety or efficacy).
 These studies require filing of an investigational new drug application under 21 CFR part 312, and the associated information collections are covered in OMB control number 0910-0014.